mattbhenley/algorithms/README.md

 Time Complexity: O(n^2)

-2. Selection Sort - Selects the smallest element and moves it to the front.
+2. Selection Sort - Selects the smallest element and moves it to the front each pass.

 Time Complexity: O(n^2)

+3. Merge Sort - Divide and Conquer approach.

+Time Complexity: O(n log n)